tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-01-15-building-digital-garden.md

 Secondly - I write this blog on Github pages using Jekyll - aka using folders and files!

-So what if I could build the digital garden I want right here using Jekyll using nothing more than folders and text files?
+**So what if I could build the digital garden I want right here using Jekyll using nothing more than folders and text files?**

+There are a few benefits:

+- Files and folders feels like it has a long shelf-life.
+If I'm building this for the long-term (and I think I am) then I want a format I can back-up, archive and re-publish in the future independent of platform.
+- Using files and folders allows me to drag and drop files into my wiki with zero authoring - CSV, pdf, png and txt files all are hosted and contained gracefully
+- It's robust since I can back up this wiki folder to any service, dropbox, Google Drive, Github, etc.

 ## How it all works

-For those that aren't so interested in the technical details you can skip past this section.
+*For those that aren't so interested in the technical details you can skip past this section.*